 6. I’m Gonna Spend My Christmas With A Dalek: The Go-Go’s

-We’ve already referenced a song for Star Wars lovers, so it’s only fair to give the Dr Who fans a nod too.
-“I’m Gonna Spend by Christmas with a Dalek” is available on the Go-Go’s album, “The Christmas Music Anthology: Volume 5”, which was released in 2015.
+We’ve already referenced a song for Star Wars lovers, so it’s only fair to give the Dr Who fans a nod, too.
+“I’m Gonna Spend by Christmas with a Dalek” is available on the Go-Go’s album, “The Christmas Music Anthology: Volume 5”, released in 2015.

-The British group from Newcastle originally introduced the song in 1964, however, at the peak of Dr Who popularity.
+The British group from Newcastle originally introduced the song in 1964.
+However, at the peak of Dr Who’s popularity.
 This isn’t exactly a great song by any stretch of the imagination, but it’s enough to get you laughing if you’re a fan of the franchise.

 7. Dominick The Donkey: Lou Monte

-The ear worm of a tune talks about a donkey who helped to deliver Christmas presents to children in Italy.
-If the lyrics of the song weren’t weird enough, there’s also a constant chorus of “hee-hawing” in the background.
+This earworm of a tune talks about a donkey who helped deliver Christmas presents to children in Italy.
+If the song’s lyrics weren’t weird enough, there’s also a constant chorus of “hee-hawing” in the background.

 8. Rudolph the Red-Nosed Reindeer: William Shatner ft Billy Gibbons

-If you haven’t visited YouTube to listen to William Shatner reading out the lyrics to songs yet, you definitely should.
+If you haven’t visited YouTube to listen to William Shatner reading out the song lyrics yet, you definitely should.
 There’s something absolutely bizarre about listening to his unusual voice “sing-talk” the words to the music you already know.

 9. Oi To The World: The Vandals